Learning When to Attend: Conditional Memory Access for Long-Context LLMs: Experiments

 \textbf{Inference Speedups.} As described in \cref{sec: inference}, the \ourname kernel is applied during the prefill phase of inference and can therefore exploit sparsity.
 Similar to training, \ourname achieves nearly 2$\times$ speedups in time-to-first-token (TTFT) compared to CLP.
 In \cref{fig:qwen_ttft}, we report average TTFT at 64K and 128K context lengths, averaged across tasks from our long-context benchmark suites.
 The results show that L2A is nearly Pareto-optimal, achieving aggregate long-context performance on par with CLP while approaching the TTFT of FlexPrefill, the fastest baseline in terms of average TTFT.
 In the Appendix (\cref{fig:1.5b_prefill} and \cref{fig:7b_prefill}), we further analyze how this trend evolves with increasing context length.
 Notably, \ourname becomes faster for both training and inference prefill as context length increases, since the cost of Global Attention grows with sequence length.

-\subsection{Leveraging sparsity to reduce \ourname's KV cache}
+\subsection{Leveraging Sparsity to Reduce \ourname's KV Cache}

 In long-context deployment, the KV cache becomes a severe memory bottleneck.
 While \ourname uses conditional Global Attention to reduce computation, it still requires the full KV cache (as discussed in \cref{sec: inference}).
-Interestingly, we find that many layers—nearly 50\% in the Qwen 2.5 1.5B \ourname model—rely almost exclusively on Local Attention ($\geq$95\% of the time; see \cref{fig:qwen2.5_1.5b_sparsity_layerwise}).
+Interestingly, we find that many layers—nearly 50\% in the Qwen 2.5 1.5B \ourname model- rely almost exclusively on Local Attention ($\geq$95\% of the time; see \cref{fig:qwen2.5_1.5b_sparsity_layerwise}).
 Based on this observation, we conduct the following experiment on the trained Qwen 2.5 1.5B \ourname model.
 We compute the average Router sparsity for each layer on a small subset of the training data and remove the Global Attention module from any layer with sparsity exceeding 95\%.
 As shown in \cref{fig:pruning}, this results in nearly 50\% KV cache memory savings (15 out of 28 Global Attention modules are dropped) with almost no loss in long-context performance.
-This translates to significant decoding throughput improvements over the CLP model (which has the same KV cache size as \ourname without layer dropping) since we can now approximately double the batch size.
+We further evaluate this pruning strategy on the Qwen2.5-7B \ourname model using the same 95\% sparsity threshold.
+As shown in \cref{tab:kv_pruning_7b}, nearly 40\% of the Global Attention layers can be pruned while maintaining performance close to both CLP and the unpruned \ourname model across context lengths up to 128K.
+These results suggest that sparsity-driven layer pruning generalizes across model scales.This translates to significant decoding throughput improvements over the CLP model (which has the same KV cache size as \ourname without layer dropping) since we can now approximately double the batch size.